Sherman5A/apple-silicon/report/report.md

 been used as a basis for future x86 microarchitectures including, Intel Core; Atom;
 Pentium, excluding Pentium 4; and Celeron.
 Many further developments have been made.
 64-bit support was added in Merom after AMD's success at extending x86 to 64-bit x86.
-Simultaneous multithreading (SMT) is a technique where a superscalar processor's core(s) execute multiple independent processes (threads) simultaneously.
+Simultaneous multithreading (SMT), called Hyper-Threading by Intel, was added in the Nehalem microarchitecture.
+SMT is a technique where a superscalar processor's core(s) execute multiple independent processes (threads) simultaneously.
 When a thread stalls its resources are used by other threads, reducing wasted cycles and resources.
-SMT, called Hyper-Threading by Intel, was added in the Nehalem microarchitecture.
-Most recently, [@intel-hybrid].
+Morevoer, Intel started to produce ultra-low power processors for use in netbooks or embedded applications.

-P6 has remained the basis for nearly all of Intel's future processors, including Intel Core, Atom, Pentium and Celeron, except Pentium 4.
+After difficultuies with

 # AMD